-Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country
+Rouhani takes strong lead in Iran's presidential election | CNN

 Conservative frontrunner

-Should Raisi win, Iran is expected to retreat from the kind of nascent international engagement seen during Rouhani's first term.
+Should Raisi win, Iran is expected to retreat from the kind of nascent international engagement seen during Rouhani’s first term, with a focus on growing its economy internally rather than looking for direct foreign investment.

 But Rouhani won’t necessarily benefit.